Liphium/website/content/en/_index.md

     description: Playing and testing your own card games has been way too hard for way too long.
 Liphium has an integrated table that allows you to play just like on a real table with your friends.
 And yes, that includes anyone on Liphium.
   - heading: Privacy without limitations
     icon: lock
     description: We use industry standard end-to-end encryption algorithms and libraries to ensure that all of your data is safe.
-Yes, that includes your messages, friend requests, files and everything you upload to the platform.
+This doesn't just cover messages, but also friend requests, files and everything you upload to the platform.
 ---